-Tangible Assets are those assets possessing physical attributes such as land and buildings, plants & machinery, equipment, inventory, IT hardware etc. In addition to tangible assets, there are also fixed operating assets lacking physical attributes.
-These are known as Intangible Assets.
-They can include are goodwill, patents, copyrights, trademarks, and more.
+Tangible assets are those that have physical attributes, such as real estate, buildings, machinery, inventories, equipment, and IT hardware.
+Along with tangible assets, there are fixed operating assets that lack physical characteristics.
+They are referred to as intangible assets.
+They could include of things like goodwill, patents, copyrights, trademarks, and more.

 Tangible assets (excluding land) may have a limited lifespan of anywhere from 5 years to 15 years before becoming obsolete.
-Their value is dependent on characteristic of these assets.
-Said values can decline to zero, or hold on only to some small salvage value.
+The characteristics of these assets affect their worth.
+Said values may decrease to zero or retain only a minimal amount of salvage value.
 In accounting terms, this decline is known as “Depreciation”.
 Similarly, Intangibles assets can also have definite or indefinite lifespans.
 In this case, the decline in value is known as “Amortization”.

 Today’s global business environment has increased the importance of transparent and robust valuations meeting regulatory, accounting, and financial reporting requirements.
 Assessing and justifying the value of assets is more complex and crucial than ever.